serenity-dojo/vet-clinic/README.md

 ### Step 3 - Hamcrest String matchers

 Write a new test to check that when you create a new Dog instance, the toString() method should return a sentence like "Fido the black laborador".
 Write Hamcrest checks to verify that the string:
     - Starts with the name of the dog,
     - Ends with the breed, and
     - Contains the colour.

 ### Step 4 - Hamcrest collection matchers

 Modify the code to allow dogs to have more than one colour.
 Write a new test called `a_dog_can_have_several_colours()` to drive this, and check the results with the Hamcrest collection matchers.

+### Step 5 - Updating the WhenWeBookAnAppointment test

+Modify the code in the WhenWeBookAnAppointment test class to use Hamcrest matchers instead of Assert.assertEquals

+### Step 6 - comparing appointments

+Add methods `isBefore(LocalDateTime)` and `isAfter(LocatDateTime)` to the `Appointment` class.
+Use tests that use Hamcrest matchers to demonstrate that these methods work for a number of cases